paulsump/cube_painter/README.md

 # cube_painter

+Draw escher like shapes with cubes on an isometric grid.

+## Getting Started

 A painting app, but the 'paint' is cubes.
 The cube is made of equilateral triangles on an isometric grid.

-## Getting Started

-Draw on the canvas, see cubes.
-TODO